How to Prepare Your Roof for Santa Ana Winds

 When you first bought your home in Los Angeles, you probably knew about the Southern California earthquakes.
 But you may not have heard about the Santa Ana winds that come during the fall and winter.
-When you first start researching them, Santa Anas sound frightening.
+When you first start researching them, Santa Ana sounds frightening.
 They bring a dry heat and sometimes hurricane-force winds, causing dust storms and spreading wildfires.

 How Can You Keep Your House Safe?

 First, look to your roof.
 This part of your house is one of the most susceptible to damage in strong winds.
 Once you take care of the roof, you can confidently protect the rest of your house.
-Soon you’ll talk about Santa Anas like an LA native; it’ll just be another part of the year.
+Soon, you’ll talk about Santa Ana like an LA native; it’ll just be another part of the year.

-Here’s how to prepare your roof for each part of the Santa Ana winds.
+Here’s how to prepare your roof for each part of the Santa Ana winds effects.

 Dryness and Heat